Where Culture Gets a Wicked Twist

 These videos are all over the internet, and influencers swear it’s cheaper than renting an apartment.
 But is this trend as financially awesome as it claims to be, or are we being bamboozled by cleverly crafted content and hotel marketing ploys?

-The million dollar question goes like this: is hotel living actually affordable?
-Let’s check-in and find out.
+The million-dollar question goes like this: is hotel living actually affordable?
+Let’s check in and find out.
 To truly discover if living in a hotel is cheaper than an apartment, we’ve got to dive deeper than an influencer’s Insta fantasy.
 Sure, hotels offer some perks—no utilities, housekeeping services, and many times you also get great amenities like pools, gyms, and Wi-Fi that you won’t find in most rentals.
 But as with everything in life, there’s always a catch.

-Let’s start by getting a handle on the different between hotel rates and rent.
+Let’s start by getting a handle on the difference between hotel rates and rent.
 We will start by comparing long-term stay rates at various hotels to the average apartment rental costs in your city.

 The average monthly cost for an extended stay at hotels like Extended Stay America or similar chains ranges between $1,500 and $3,000, depending on the location and amenities offered.
 In major cities, prices can fluctuate widely based on demand, seasonality, and the specific hotel chain.
 For example, in cities like Chicago or Atlanta, a stay at Extended Stay America might cost around $2,100 to $2,500 per month.
 Mid-range options like Marriott’s Residence Inn or Homewood Suites could go higher, often averaging $2,500 to $4,000 per month.
 If you’re looking at more luxury options, the price can climb to $5,000 or more per month.